A Driver-Vehicle Model for ADS Scenario-based Testing: Background and Related Work

-In contrast, microscopic traffic models can generate vehicle motion and interactions at the individual vehicle level at the cost of limited scalability \cite{chao:2020:trafficsimsurvey}.
+\looseness=-1 In contrast, microscopic traffic models can generate vehicle motion and interactions at the individual vehicle level at the cost of limited scalability \cite{chao:2020:trafficsimsurvey}.
 They are able to encode simple rules that allow a vehicle to follow waypoints or the structure of the road, avoid frontal collisions by alternating between driving and stopping, and perform maneuvers triggered by conditions \cite{gipps:1998:followmodel, kesting:1999:lcmodel, dosovitskiy:2017:carla}.
 However, while capturing this reactive behavior, they usually lack enough detail to simulate complex interactions between the vehicle under test and other road users in realistic conditions.
 For example, they often use simplistic motion limited to a constant velocity throughout a maneuver and disregard the physical limitation of a real vehicle.
 They also cannot represent complex interactions, such as vehicles responding to merge attempts, using the available road space to navigate around obstacles, or skillfully navigating an intersection with multiple influencing factors (e.g., vehicles, pedestrians, and traffic regulation).
-The supported behavior is rigid, and it is hard or impossible to encode the fine-grained details that replicate human driving.

-Some micro-models target a particular maneuver, for example, a lane-change model encoding the accelerating/decelerating behavior based on surrounding vehicles \cite{moridpour:2010:lc}, or the driver's decision and conditions that trigger the maneuver \cite{zhao:2017:acclanechange}.
-While these models better capture details at the maneuver level and allow testers to cover a range of parameters, they are suitable for testing specific functions and subsystems (for instance, testing the ADS emergency break) in a very constrained environment.
-They do not cover the complexity of the full driving task required for scenarios in system-level testing.
-Attempting to combine multiple maneuver-specific models into a simulated agent would be challenging since every model has its own set of assumptions and constraints.
+\looseness=-1 Established microscopic models target a particular maneuver, for example, vehicle following\,\cite{gazis_nonlinear_1961,gipps:1998:followmodel,kesting_enhanced_2010,milanes_modeling_2014}, decisions to perform lane changes\,\cite{kesting:1999:lcmodel,gipps_model_1986}, and the execution of lane changes\,\cite{moridpour:2010:lc}.
+While these models capture details of speed regulation during vehicle following or the parameters of deciding lane changes, they are suitable for testing specific functions and subsystems (for instance, testing adaptive cruise control) in a very constrained environment.
+They do not cover the complexity of the full driving task required for scenarios in system-level testing of an ADS, including complex decision making among multiple maneuvers and trajectory generation.
+They can be used to inform the design and parameter setting of the behavior trees in our model, however.